The Fixed-b Limiting Distribution and the ERP of HAR Tests Under Nonstationarity: Error in Rejection Probability in a Gaussian Location Model

-5. Overall, the theoretical results contrast with the mainstream conclusion in the literature that fixed-$b$ HAR inference is theoretically superior to HAR inference based on consistent long-run variance estimators.
-Similar comments apply to more recent inference methods {[}see, e.g., \citet{lazarus/lewis/stock:17} and \citet{lazarus/lewis/stock/watson:18}{]} since they are based on fixed-$b$ asymptotics as well as stationarity.
+3. Overall, the theoretical results contrast with what the early fixed-$b$ literature showed under stationarity {[}see \citet{jansson:04}{]}, namely that the original fixed-$b$ HAR inference is theoretically superior to HAR inference based on consistent long-run variance estimators.

-6. Our theoretical results complement the recent finite-sample evidence in Belotti et al. \citeyearpar{belotti/casini/catania/grassi/perron_HAC_Sim_Bandws}, \citet{casini_hac}, \citet{casini/perron_PrewhitedHAC} and \citet{casini/perron_Low_Frequency_Contam_Nonstat:2020}.
+4. Our theoretical results complement the recent finite-sample evidence in Belotti et al. \citeyearpar{belotti/casini/catania/grassi/perron_HAC_Sim_Bandws}, \citet{casini_hac}, \citet{casini/perron_PrewhitedHAC} and \citet{casini/perron_Low_Frequency_Contam_Nonstat:2020}.
 Their simulation results showed that existing fixed-$b$ HAR inference tests perform poorly in terms of the accuracy of the null rejection rates and of power when stationarity does not hold.
 They considered $t$-tests in the linear regression models and HAR tests outside the linear regression model, and a variety of data-generating processes.
 They provided evidence that fixed-$b$ HAR tests can be severely undersized and can exhibit non-monotonic power.
 Some of these issues are generated by the low frequency contamination induced by nonstationarity which biases upward each sample autocovariance $\widehat{\Gamma}\left(k\right)$.
 Since $\widehat{\Omega}_{\mathrm{fixed}-b}$ uses many lagged autocovariances as $b$ is fixed, it is inflated which then results in size distortions and lower power.
-To avoid redundancy, in this paper we do not repeat the above-mentioned simulation analysis but refer to those works for more details.